Alexander Bublik: 2020: First major doubles semifinal and top-10 singles win

+2021: Historic French Open doubles final, Two ATP singles finals, top 35

 Bublik started his 2021 season at the Antalya Open.
 Seeded eighth, he reached his third ATP 250 final, notching his second top-10 victory against top seed and world No. 10, Matteo Berrettini, in the quarterfinals.
 He was forced to retire in the final after trailing 0–2 in the first set against Alex de Minaur.

 In the Great Ocean Road Open, he lost in the third round to Stefano Travaglia.
 At the Australian Open, he lost in the second round to Dušan Lajović in 4 sets.

 He reached his fourth final in Singapore after beating Altuğ Çelikbilek, Yoshihito Nishioka and Radu Albot.
-He lost to Alexei Popyrin in the final, 6–4 0–6, 2–6.
+He lost to Alexei Popyrin in the final.

 At the 2021 Miami Open, Bublik reached the quarterfinals where he lost to Jannik Sinner.
 This marked his best result at a Masters 1000 event to date.

 At the 2021 Madrid Open, he defeated Denis Shapovalov and Aslan Karatsev to equal his previous Masters 1000 result, but lost to Casper Ruud.
 As a result, he achieved his career-high ranking of World No. 40 on 10 May 2021.

-In only his sixth appearance at a Grand Slam in doubles, Bublik reached his second Grand Slam doubles semifinal in his career at the 2021 French Open partnering with fellow Kazakh Andrey Golubev defeating No. 5 seeded Ivan Dodig/Filip Polášek (second round), No. 11 seeded Wesley Koolhof/Jean-Julien Rojer (third round) and Hugo Nys/Tim Pütz (quarterfinals) en route, his best showing at this Grand Slam.
-In the semifinal the Kazakh duo defeated the Spanish duo Pablo Andújar/Pedro Martínez who were both making their Grand Slam semifinals doubles debut.
-They played in the final against the French home favorites Nicolas Mahut/Pierre-Hugues Herbert, but they lost 6−4, 6−7, 4−6.
+In only his sixth appearance at a major in doubles, Bublik reached his second major doubles semifinal in his career at the 2021 French Open partnering with fellow Kazakh Andrey Golubev defeating No. 5 seeded Ivan Dodig/Filip Polášek (second round), No. 11 seeded Wesley Koolhof/Jean-Julien Rojer (third round) and Hugo Nys/Tim Pütz (quarterfinals) en route, his best showing at this major.
+In the semifinal the Kazakh duo defeated the Spanish duo Pablo Andújar/Pedro Martínez who were both making their major semifinals doubles debut.
+They played in the final against the French home favorites Nicolas Mahut/Pierre-Hugues Herbert, but they lost in three sets.
 As a result, he entered the top 50 in doubles at World No. 49 on 14 June 2021.